The day finally arrives…

 How can this be?
 How can you feel worse while taking thyroid medication even though it’s supposed to be the answer to your problems?

-Well, that's exactly what we are going to talk about today.
+Well, it turns out there is an explanation as to why it happens and that’s exactly what we are going to discuss today.

 - Why some people feel worse while taking thyroid medication